SoftCake-Dev/pdf-module/README.md

 ## TODOs
 - [x] Static page with fix positioning
 - [ ] Automatic drawing of element to next page when end of page was reach
-  - [X] Draw items vertically in linear order
+  - [x] Draw items vertically in linear order
   - [ ] Enable to draw rest items of ListContainer to next page without moving whole element
 - [ ] Create TableContainer
 - [ ] Create Header and Footer elements
 - [ ] Implement wrapping option to Text element
 - [ ] Provide builder pattern to create elements for more comfortable usage in java
+- [ ] Remove styling from tables in documentation

 ## Technology stack
 Project is creating using Kotlin language with compatibility to Java 11.